HeyPuter/puter/packages/git/README.md

 The `dir` and `gitdir` variables can then be passed to isomorphic-git methods that expect them.
 If no repository is found, this will throw an error, which is then printed to stderr.
 (isomorphic-git's `git.findRoot()` does not implement checks for a `.git` text file that points to an alternative directory that git's metadata is stored in.
 We should maybe upstream this.)

+### Parallel processing

+Filesystem access going over the network has a performance cost, so to try and counteract this, we try to do things in parallel.
+There's a lot of use of `await Promise.all(...)` and `await Promise.allSettled()`.
+Because isomorphic-git has its own caching, (using the `cache` object,) it's possible that this doesn't actually help.
+Once performance becomes an issue, it'd be worth experimenting to see if running the same commands in sequence is faster, especially where they access the same files.

 ## Isomorphic-git